- Homosexuality

 Serving openly in military in South Dakota is legal.

-Blood donations by MSMs in South Dakota is banned (3-month deferral).
+Blood donations by MSMs in South Dakota is legal.

 Conversion therapy in South Dakota is not banned.